ramadani/andromeda/README.md

 #### Listener

-You can implement a listener to know the events on success or error.
+You can implement a listener to know the events on success or error using the `UpdateQuotaUsageListener` interface.

 ```go
 type updateVoucherQuotaUsageListener struct{}